GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

    FlashModel CO2Solubility  1e6 1.5e7 5e4 367.15 369.15 1 0

 The first keyword is an identifier for the model type (here, a flash model).
 It is followed by the model name.
-Then, the lower, upper and step increment values for pressure and temperature range are specified.
+Then, the lower, upper, and step increment values for pressure and temperature range are specified.
 The trailing 0 defines a zero-salinity in the model.
 Note that the water component is not allowed to evaporate into the CO :sub:`2` -rich phase.

 The *pvtgas.txt* and *pvtliquid.txt* files define the models used to compute the density and viscosity of the two phases, as follows:

 .. code::